PSG scores legal win over UEFA in financial monitoring case

 The court said UEFA’s panel of independent investigators and judges missed the deadline to challenge their own previous decision.

-“The challenged decision was untimely and must be annulled,” CAS said in a statement.
+“The challenged decision was untimely and must be annulled,” CAS said in a statement, announcing the ruling while PSG president Nasser Al-Khelaifi attended talks at UEFA headquarters about future changes to the Champions League.

+Al Khelaifi, who is also a member of UEFA’s executive committee representing European clubs, declined to comment to The Associated Press.

 PSG’s victory was expected after Turkish club Galatasaray won a similar CAS ruling against UEFA last month.

-In the Galatasaray case, UEFA said the CAS decision “does not put in doubt the objectives of the UEFA Club Licensing and Financial Fair Play system.”
+“The CAS decision does not put in doubt the objectives of the UEFA Club Licensing and Financial Fair Play system,” UEFA said, repeating its statement issued in the Galatasaray case.

+UEFA said its lawyers will analyze the CAS judgment and make “any clarifications or amendments to its rules” required.

 PSG has long been a major target of UEFA’s FFP project since the launch in 2011.
 It requires clubs to approach break-even business on soccer, such as on player transfers and wages, and also assesses the fair market value of sponsorship deals.